apiaryio/console-proxy/README.md

 - Creates a communication channel using the [JSChannel][5]
 - When you have to send a request, serialise it and send it to the port.
 - Wait for the response and react accordingly.

-## Cavetas - Limitations
-1. There's an important foreword I'm doing here: I'm assuming that the payload I want to send on the wire is serialisable.
-I should verify that.

-2. Also - I'm assuming all errors and responses that are coming from the Http server are serialisable as well.
-If not, we're screwed up.

 ## Security considerations
 1. [Subresource Integrity][6]